kaganmart9/kaganmart9/README.md

 ### 🌟 About Me

 - 🎓 I'm a 25-year-old Electrical & Electronics Engineer from **Turkey**.
-- 💻 I currently work as a **data-centric software engineer**, building data pipelines, analysis tools, and deployment systems.
+- 💼 Previously worked as a **Software Engineer at TEMSA Skoda**, where I built real-time data systems using Python — focusing on embedded telemetry, visualization, deployment, and predictive analytics in production-grade environments.
 - 🚀 I'm passionate about solving real-world problems through **data**, whether it's **analysis**, **machine learning**, or **deployment**.
 - ⚛️ I’m continuously learning and working towards becoming highly skilled in **data science** and **AI/ML model deployment**.